The page has been translated by Gen AI.

 # vi /etc/fstab

-(add) /dev/vdb1 /data ext4 defaults 0 0
+(추가) /dev/vdb1 /data ext4 defaults 0 0

 cat /etc/fstabFile system information file

-• Used when the server starts
+• Used when the server is running

 fdisk -lCheck partition information

 Table.
-Mount Command Reference
+Mount command reference

 mCheck the usage of the fdisk command